stulentsev/stulentsev.github.com/source/_posts/2012-12-23-sorting-humanized-numbers-in-tablesorter-dot-js.markdown

 [Tablesorter](http://tablesorter.com/docs/) is a jQuery plugin for sorting tables.
 It appeared first in a couple of "X jquery table sorting plugins" blog posts, so I went with it when I needed to sort a table a couple of days ago.

-It works pretty well out of the box and it even let's you customize some bits.
+It works pretty well out of the box and it even lets you customize some bits.
 One of those bits is column parser: if you have special data in a column, you need a special way to sort it.

 Here's [an official example](http://tablesorter.com/docs/example-parsers.html)